 Search result—Choose to display a search results panel or link to a page in your app to show results in another widget.

-- Set link—Opens a specific page in your app to show relevant search results in a corresponding widget.
+- Set link—Add a link to open a specific page, window, or section view in your app, or scroll to a specific block or the top of the page to show relevant search results in a corresponding widget.

 When you configure message actions for the Search widget, you can choose from the following triggers depending on the search source.